entelognathus/Arthrodire-phylogeny/Arthrodire taxa used in analysis to be compiled.md

 > - [Zhao and Zhu, 2010](https://www.sciencedirect.com/science/article/abs/pii/S1871174X09000663)

 [*Tongdzuylepis vietnamensis*](https://deepbone.org/public/#/explor?s_id=8352&functionId=Deepbone_header_searchResultOpen) Janvier and Phuong, 1999
-> upper Lochkovian, 415.0, 410.8
+> **Geological range.** upper Lochkovian, 415.0, 410.8

-> South China

-> - [horizon and locality]
+> - **Occurrence.**
 > - [Janvier and Phuong, 1999]

 [*Wijdeaspis warrooensis*](https://deepbone.org/public/#/explor?s_id=165882&functionId=Deepbone_header_searchResultOpen) Young, 1978
 > **Geological range.** Emsian, 407.6, 393.3

 > - **Occurrence.** Taemas Formation, Taemas-Wee Jasper region, New South Wales; Buchan Group, Buchan, Victoria, Australia.
+> - **Holotype and referred specimens.** See Young, 1978.
+> - **Diagnosis.** See Young, 1978.
+> - **Remarks.** Heintz (1929, 1937) described the type species of *Wijdeaspis*, *W. arctica*, from the Grey Hoek Formation of Spitsbergen, initially assigning the species to *Acanthaspis* and subsequently to *Lunaspis*.
+Obruchev (1964) erected *Wijdeaspis* for *W. arctica* and described *Wijdeaspis* cf. *arctica* from the northwestern Siberian Platform.
+He distinguished *Wijdeaspis* from *Lunaspis* mainly on the basis of differences in ornamentation and skull-roof morphology, with particular emphasis on ornamentation.
+Young (1978), however, considered the separation of the preorbital plates by a rostropineal plate to be the principal character distinguishing *Wijdeaspis* from *Lunaspis* and *Notopetalichthys*, whereas differences in ornamentation and the biserial arrangement of pores on the posterior pitline were regarded as less reliable.
+He also questioned the diagnostic value of the participation of the marginal plate in the orbital margin and rejected the extension of the supraorbital canals to the posterior pitline as a generic character.
+According to Young (1978), *Wijdeaspis* can be distinguished from *Ellopetalichthys* and *Epipetalichthys* by its finer ornamentation, and from *Macropetalichthys* mainly by its finer ornamentation and smaller body size.
+The assignment of *W. warrooensis* was considered tentative because its preorbital region is unknown, and its referral to *Wijdeaspis* was therefore based mainly on secondary characters.
+Young (1978) further noted apparent differences between the Russian and Spitsbergen materials and considered the distinction between generic and specific characters in *Wijdeaspis* to remain uncertain pending a reinvestigation of the type species.
-> - Young, 1978; Barker and Bone, 1995; Basden, 1999; Obruchev, 1964; Heintz, 1929; Long, 1984.
+> - **References** Young, 1978; Barker and Bone, 1995; Basden, 1999; Obruchev, 1964; Heintz, 1929; Long, 1984.
 > - The type species is *W. arctica* (Heintz) 1929 from the Eifelian Grey Hoek Formation.

 [*Xinanpetalichthys shendaowanensis*](https://deepbone.org/public/#/explor?s_id=3266andfunctionId=Deepbone_header_searchResultOpen) P'an and Wang, 1978